fdenivac/Lightroom-SQL-tools/README.md

             - 'haskeywords': (bool) photos with or without keywords
             - 'import'     : (int) import id
             - 'stacks'     : operation on stacks in :
+                    'yes'    = photos in a stack
-                    'only' = selects only the photos in stacks 'none' = excludes the photos in stacks 'one'  = excludes the photos in stacks not at first position
+                    'no'     = excludes photos in a stack 'top'    = photos at the top of stacks 'no+top' = excludes photos in a stack not at first position
+                    <NUM>    = photos in the stack identifier NUM
             - 'metastatus' :  metadatas status
                     'conflict' = metadatas different on disk from db 'changedondisk' = metadata changed externally on disk